-Choosing a location can sometimes be overwhelming because your options are endless.
+Choosing a location can sometimes be overwhelming because your options are endless in Oregon.
 But here are a few factors that will help you when narrowing down the best spot.

 What kind of surroundings do you love most?
 Rainforested trails of the Oregon Coast?
 Wide open deserts as far as the eye can see?
 Ocean?
 Forests?
 Both?
 Figure out your scenic jam and take off from there.
 Luckily Oregon has tons of diverse landscapes and you can find just about anything to fit your style.

 When you begin to get an idea of where you’d like to elope, imagine getting there and the logistics involved.
 Are you going to drive right up to the ceremony location or will there be some hiking involved?
 Will you be flying in or taking a ferry?
 Consider the costs and time involved in arriving at that perfect place.
 If you’re inviting guest, will they be willing and able to get there too?

 Asking these questions can help you choose the locations that work and eliminate the places that don’t fit.
 Keep it simple or embrace your adventurous side!